 PUT DOWN YOUR PHONE AND GET OUT OF THE APARTMENT RIGHT NOW.

 But you haven’t packed anything, and now you’re walking frantically around the living room picking up objects you don’t need, and Lew thinks it’s a game and is laughing, and you wish it were just a game, and now you’re shaking.

 7:45 am.
-Hooray, you have successfully straightened every single knick-knack on every single shelf while simultaneously singing songs with Lewis.
-Now you get to enjoy the peace and calm of an apartment filled with straightened objects!
+Hooray, you have successfully straightened every single knick-knack on every single shelf while simultaneously singing songs with L. Now you get to enjoy the peace and calm of an apartment filled with straightened objects!
 Except that your heart is racing again.
 Because this has absolutely nothing to do with Facebook or women or having an organized home.
 Really this is about your dad’s upcoming surgery.
 You simply can’t lose another parent right now.
 You cannot become an orphan.

 Ugh, why do you have to go to the most morbid place imaginable?
 What is wrong with you?